billsmaldon/2octave/README.md

 playing due to the increased CPU load on the microcontroller.
 Releasing the arpeggio eliminates any flicker in the display.

+5) Noisy potentiometers

+Potentiometers sometimes sent random control changes when no continuous controller was being turned.
+This has been fixed.

 What's new v1.0a/v2.0a (2023)?

 1. Firmware can be compiled for any PCB version